T H E M I S S I O N

 Executive Director

 Sarah is an actor and acting coach who has performed Off-Broadway, in Great Britain, and regionally throughout the United States.
-She’s worked locally as a director with Eunoia Theatre, Friendly City Players, Mary Baldwin University, and Silk Moth Stage, where she also serves as an artistic associate.
+She’s worked locally as a director and/or teaching artist with Eunoia Theatre, Friendly City Players, Mary Baldwin University, Bridgewater College, and Silk Moth Stage, where she also serves as an artistic associate.
 Favorite roles include Artemisia Gentileschi in Artemisia’s Intent (Silk Moth Stage), Celia in As You Like It (Valley Shakespeare Festival, CT), Alison in Fun Home (4th Wall Theatre, NJ), and Mina Harker in Dracula (The Old Rep, Birmingham).
 Originally from New York, she holds a BA in theatre from Sarah Lawrence College and completed the conservatory program at The Atlantic Acting School.
-She earned her MA with distinction from the Royal Birmingham Conservatoire in the UK.
-Sarah is also a food content creator at wingredients.com. -
+She earned her MA with distinction from the Royal Birmingham Conservatoire in the UK. -

 Garret Lee Milton